Learning from the Past: How Previous Technological Transformations Can Guide AI Development: The Case of Computing

-Until early 1970s, computing technology was accessible to only a handful of individuals working in research institutions.
-In mid to late 1970s, the first personal computers were created \cite{ceruzzi:book03,freberger:book00}.
+Until the early 1970s, computing technology was accessible to only a handful of individuals working in research institutions.
+In the mid to late 1970s, the first personal computers were created \cite{ceruzzi:book03,freberger:book00}.
 Initially they included many different architectures and operating systems, such as Altair 8800, Commodore PET, and Apple II, and TRS-80.
-Personal computing remained a relatively rare opportunity however, until IBM PCs were introduced in 1981.
+However, personal computing remained a relatively rare opportunity until the IBM PC was introduced in 1981.
 It had an open architecture, which made it possible for many manufacturers and software developers to build their own machines and systems \cite{miller:pcmag11}.
 This standardization resulted in PCs becoming commonplace and useful.

-They were still difficult to use however, until graphical user interfaces were developed for the PCs.
+PCs were still difficult to use however, until graphical user interfaces were developed for them.
 Although many had existed before, the Apple Macintosh in 1984 made such interfaces easy to use and available to ordinary users.
 The Windows system soon followed for PCs.
 Through these GUIs, it was no longer necessary to be a computer scientist to use computers.
 Such usability vastly expanded their applications.

-The next phase was ushered in by smartphones, and iPhone in particular in 2007.
+The next phase was ushered in by smartphones, and in particular the iPhone in 2007.
 While early smartphones such as Nokia's Communicator and RIM Blackberry were miniature computers, iPhone instead provided an interface that hid the computing and focused on access to applications \cite{molla:recode17}.
-There were significant court battles of patents (Apple vs.\ Samsung, Apple vs.\ Qualcomm) which represented where innovations were creating substantial value.
-This phase resulted in consumerization of computing: anyone could now access computing at anytime, and most of the applications became computer-oriented instead of business oriented.
+There were significant court battles around patents (Apple vs.\ Samsung, Apple vs.\ Qualcomm), emphasizing where innovations were creating substantial value.
+This phase resulted in the consumerization of computing: Anyone could now access computing at any time, and most of the applications became computer-oriented instead of business-oriented.